AlphaPentagon/thought_diary/README.md

 - Added post request and submit button so that form data can be posted to database
 - Added delete request and button so that thought can be deleted from db, change is reflected on page
 - Manually tested functionality using app and Postman

+### 14/09/22

+- Created frontend pages and components
+- Styled using bootstrap

+### 15/09/22

+- Continued styling and creation of components and pages

+### 16/09/22

+- Deployed frontend to Netlify
+- Deployed backend to Render